island-is/island.is/libs/api/domains/user-profile/README.md

 HAS_NO --> RET_NULL[Return null]
 ```

-## `getUserProfileStatus`

-`getUserProfile` can be a bit slower with the addition of islyklar data call. `getUserProfileStatus` can be used for a check if the userprofile exists, or if the userdata is old.
-Old userdata can mean a user will be prompted to verify their info in the UI.

 ## `getIslykillProfile`

 Returns default values for the userProfile while fetching the islyklar data.
 Used when a `userProfileApiWithAuth` returns 404 so the user will get no userProfileApi data but will get their islyklar data.